 2. How to Recolor the T-Shirt Mockup Template

-To get all the colors you can see in the thumbnail, create three more copies of the white shirt we just made.
+Your basic T-shirt mockup in Illustrator is done.
+Now, to get all the colors you can see in the thumbnail, create three more copies of the white shirt template vector we just made.

 Grab a copy and proceed to Edit > Edit Colors > Adjust Colors.
 Change the tab to Greyscale and apply 32% Black.
 Don't forget to tick the Convert box.